• Skip to main content

 • 10 oz dark chocolate good quality

-• 3 tbsp butter flavored shortening regular shortening works too
+• 3 tablespoon butter flavored shortening regular shortening works too

 Topping

-• ¼ tsp flaky sea salt I use Maldon's
+• ¼ teaspoon flaky sea salt I use Maldon's

 Instructions